KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

 Metrics are **AUROC / AUPR / F1** (%), all on the held-out test split. **ENAD** is the baseline of LID + Mahalanobis + OCSVM; **ENAD-full** adds all five supervised detectors.
 Full stacking is the main configuration; the GA subset is reported separately as an exploratory result.

+On the **standard** setting (train and test on the same attack), adding the supervised detectors lifts detection across every attack, and the GA matches full stacking while using fewer detectors — on several attacks a 1-3 detector subset equals or beats all eight.

 <h3>Standard setting (train and test on the same attack)</h3>